papandreou/node-gitfakefs/README.md

 Emulate (a so far very small subset of) node.js' `fs` module on top of a local git repository.
-Point GitFakeFs at a git repository, and optionally a ref, and it'll give you back an `fs` implementation that gets its data from the repo.
+Point GitFakeFs at a git repository, and optionally a branch/tag/commit, and it'll give you back an `fs` implementation that gets its data from the repo.

 ```javascript